-These days, antennas are all digital, and that means they are sleek and allow you to watch your favorite TV shows with crystal clear reception.
+These days, antennas are all digital, and that means they are sleek and allow you to watch your favorite TV shows, even local channels, with crystal clear reception.

 This is one of the least expensive alternatives to cable TV because there is no monthly cost – just a small upfront cost to buy the antenna.
 You pay for the antenna once and then watch local channels as much as you want.

 Before we sold our house and started traveling full-time, we bought a digital antenna, like this one.
-It’s an indoor one that sat behind our TV, it wasn’t ugly, and we sometimes forgot that it was there.
+It’s an indoor one that sat behind our TV, it wasn’t ugly, and we sometimes forgot that it was there (and made it one of the great cord cutting options!).
 Now, that is an affiliate link, but I didn’t even find out that I could be an affiliate until after we had bought and started using the antenna.

 For around $20 (just a one-time fee!), you can get all of the local channels plus some extras you didn’t know existed, and they all come in with great picture quality.

 Netflix is what we’ve been using to watch TV mostly, and it’s one of my favorite alternatives to cable TV on this list.
+It’s probably one of the most popular and best tv service.
 That’s because Netflix has some of our favorite TV shows that we could watch over and over again.

 Netflix has been putting a lot of money into creating their own content, including popular favorites like Stranger Things, Black Mirror, Orange Is the New Black, House of Cards, Arrested Development, and more.